 This deposit is a key component of a home purchase, but it comes with conditions.
 Buyers may lose their deposit if they choose to walk away from the home sale or don’t meet deadlines outlined in the purchase agreement.
 They can protect themselves by adding contingencies to their contract, but sellers may be weary of these conditions, especially in seller’s markets.

 After a seller accepts an offer, the homebuyer will make a “good faith deposit” to show the seller they’re serious about buying the home.
 This “good faith deposit” is also known as earnest money.

-The buyer typically gives the earnest money when the seller accepts their offer, and they sign the purchase agreement.
-The deposit is usually held in an escrow account with a third-party title company or escrow company until closing.
-It can also be handled by the seller’s real estate agent or real estate brokerage.
+Prospective homebuyers typically make earnest money deposits when they sign the purchase agreement.
+The money is held in an escrow account with a third-party title company or escrow company until closing.
+It is sometimes handled by the listing agent or their real estate brokerage.

 The buyer should never give the deposit directly to the seller.
 This precaution ensures that the earnest money goes to the appropriate party according to the details of the purchase contract.

 The exact amount of earnest money needed will depend on your market and local custom.
 In some places, it’s negotiable, while in others, it’s a fixed amount.
 Generally, the earnest money deposit ranges between 1% to 3% of the home’s purchase price.
 Larger earnest money deposits can also act as an incentive to accept a buyer’s offer.
 If the sale goes through, the money will later go towards the buyer’s down payment and closing costs.

 Selling a home takes time.
 The closing process alone can take almost two months.
 That’s to say nothing of the time that went into preparing the home for sale, or vetting and reviewing potential offers.

 Additionally, when a seller accepts an offer, they take their home off the market and forgo the opportunity to receive more, and potentially better, offers from other buyers (unless there’s a kick out clause).